-range of trims we would expect these items to be trimmed in the period when their prices are increased but not trimmed in the periods when their prices are unchanged.
+A related issue is the case of irregular price changes due to seasonal price adjustment, including for some administered prices.
+In such cases, a typical pattern will be for a price to be unchanged for most of the year, then to jump in one particular month or quarter by a relatively large amount.
+Many countries do not seasonally adjust the raw price data in their CPIs.
+In such cases the infrequent price adjustment may have a noticeable effect on the headline CPI, and a more significant effect on the calculation of trimmed mean measures.
+In particular, for a range of trims we would expect items with seasonal prices to be trimmed in the period when their prices are increased but not trimmed in the periods when their prices are unchanged.
 If there are a sufficient number of items with such characteristics, trimmed mean estimators based on non-seasonally adjusted data can be downwardly biased, as has been shown by Roberts (2005) using Australian data.
 However, a simple response which should eliminate this potential downward bias is to use seasonally adjusted prices for individual expenditure items which appear to have seasonal prices.
 This is the approach we follow below.